3183720/9992project/README.md

 ## Description
 Modified implementation of AGE for few-shot image generation.
 Code is modified from [AGE](https://github.com/UniBester/AGE.git(https://github.com/UniBester/AGE.git).

-# modification
+### modification
-- remove the seed fixing during inference.
+- removed the seed fixing during inference.
 Now one seed is used to generate one image.
 All seeds are preset.
-- add guassian noise in the datapipe line
+- added guassian noise in the datapipe line
+- added orthogonal loss for global dictionary A

 ## Getting Started
 ### Prerequisites